centrifugal/centrifuge/README.md

 	// things.
 Here we initialize new Node instance and pass config to it. node, _ := centrifuge.New(cfg)

-	// On().Connect() method is a point where you start connecting Centrifuge
+	// On().Connect() method is a point where you create a binding between
-	// with your app's business logic.
-Callback function you pass to On().Connect
+	// Centrifuge and your app business logic.
+Callback function you pass
-	// will be called every time new connection established with server.
-Inside
+	// to On().Connect will be called every time new connection established
-	// this callback function you have to set various event handlers for incoming
+	// with server.
+Inside this callback function you can set various event
-	// client connection.
+	// handlers for incoming client connection.
 	node.On().Connect(func(ctx context.Context, client *centrifuge.Client, e centrifuge.ConnectEvent) centrifuge.ConnectReply {
 		// Set Subscribe Handler to react on every channel subscribtion attempt
 		// initiated by client.
-Here you can theoretically return an Error or
+Here you can theoretically return an error or
-		// Disconnect client from server if needed.
-But now we just accept subscription. client.On().Subscribe(func(e centrifuge.SubscribeEvent) centrifuge.SubscribeReply {
+		// disconnect client from server if needed.
+But now we just accept
+		// all subscriptions.
+		client.On().Subscribe(func(e centrifuge.SubscribeEvent) centrifuge.SubscribeReply {
 			log.Printf("client subscribes on channel %s", e.Channel)
 			return centrifuge.SubscribeReply{}
 		})

 		// Set Publish Handler to react on every channel Publication sent by client.
-		// Inside this method you can validate client permissions to publish into channel.
+		// Inside this method you can validate client permissions to publish into
-		// But in our simple chat app we allow everyone to publish into any channel. client.On().Publish(func(e centrifuge.PublishEvent) centrifuge.PublishReply {
+		// channel.
+But in our simple chat app we allow everyone to publish into
+		// any channel.
+		client.On().Publish(func(e centrifuge.PublishEvent) centrifuge.PublishReply {
 			log.Printf("client publishes into channel %s: %s", e.Channel, string(e.Data))
 			return centrifuge.PublishReply{}